joereddington/joereddington.github.io/_posts/2025-01-07-factory-reset.markdown

 * I believe I've fixed the ongoing audio issue

 ## Next time
 * Put all the ```sudo apt install``` and ```git clone --depth``` commands and put them in a little script in blackbox.
 Some of them take a while.
 * Keep a stronger eye on which system config files I edit.
 * I will remember to set up dual-boot to windows: it was periodically useful to have that option

+# 2026 version
+I'm dual booting Windows and Ubuntu this time and so the drives that I'm sharing should be in exFAT.
+I could copy everything off, reformat, and then copy back, but I thought it would be more interesting to have two partitions and gradually move things over.
+I used the following commands:

+sudo umount mvme1n1

+...at which point I found out that one can only mount partitions rather than drives.
+I should have known that.

+sudo umount /dev/nvme1n1p1

+...I also discovered that the name nvme1n1p1 is broken down into 'nvme1' (given my manufacturer of the drive) 'n1' (assigned at runtime, which is why there was a switch last year) and 'p1' the partition number.

+sudo e2fsck -f /dev/nvme1n1p1

+That's the  'e2 filesystem check'

+sudo resize2fs /dev/nvme1n1p1 600G
+This resizes the filesystem without changing the partition

+sudo parted /dev/nvme1n1
+'parted' is an interpreter of some sort where you type things to change the partitions.
+I successfully changed the existing partition down, but I nearly messed up adding one because I thought was defining the size while I was actually defining the start point(!)

+sudo mkfs.exfat /dev/nvme1n1p2

+I turn out not to have the suitable commands to format in exFAT